Skip to Content Facebook Feature Image

 Trump also said during a visit Valdosta, Georgia, last week that President Joe Biden was “sleeping” and not responding to calls from Georgia Gov. Brian Kemp.
 Biden had, in fact, spoken with Kemp and said of Trump, “He’s lying, and the governor told him he was lying.”

-Harris also criticized another high-profile Republican, Florida Gov. Ron DeSantis, suggesting he's “playing political games” and engaging in “political gamesmanship” in Helene's wake.
+Harris also criticized another high-profile Republican, Florida Gov. Ron DeSantis, suggesting he's “playing political games” and engaging in “political gamesmanship” in Helene's aftermath.

-Harris office says the vice president reached out to DeSantis last week in the storm’s aftermath.
-DeSantis said Monday that he “didn’t know that she had called” and “they didn’t call me.”
+Harris office says the vice president reached out to DeSantis after the storm.
+DeSantis said Monday afternoon that he “didn’t know that she had called” and “they didn’t call me.”

 “It wasn’t anything anybody in my office did in saying that it was political,” DeSantis said.